BongoHive/how-to-instructions/README.md

 - add, commit and push a repository to github

-                                           ALL THE BEST FROM BONGOHIVE TEAM
+                                           ALL THE BEST FROM BONGOHIVE TEAM!